techbrett/OfficeDocs-SkypeForBusiness/Teams/what-are-communications-credits.md

   - Licensing
   - admindeeplinkMAC
   - admindeeplinkTEAMS
-description: Learn about Communication Credits funding, how to find rates, and what services you receive.
+description: Learn about Communication Credits funding, how to find rates, and which services you receive.
 ---

 # What are Communications Credits?